johncarl81/transfuse/documentation.md

 ##### Advanced

 For completeness, Transfuse allows the declaration of dependency loops.
-For Transfuse to instantiate depenency loops, at least one depenency in the loop must be injected based on an interface.
+For Transfuse to instantiate depenency loops, at least one depenency in the loop must be injected via an interface.

+###### @ImplementedBy

+ImplementedBy support is pending

+###### @ContextScope

+With the need to instantiate one, and only one, instance of a class per Context, Transfuse allows the declaration of a Context singleton.

 <hr/>